 King Conservation District’s Seattle Community Partnership Grant Program funds projects that incorporate both natural resource improvement and environmental equity goals.
 The program advances the City of Seattle’s Equity and Environment Initiative and KCD’s natural resource priorities by funding projects that build community awareness about environmental issues, manage stormwater with green infrastructure, protect and restore water bodies, build healthy soil, support the urban forest and a sustainable local food system.

 In 2018, the program received 26 letters of intent requesting $1,619,967.
 Sixteen applicants were invited to submit full proposals and six grants were awarded totaling $395,458.
 All proposals went through a rigorous review and scoring process by the City of Seattle.
-The following proposals were recommended to the KCD Board of Supervisors for funding.
-The grants were awarded by the KCD Board of Supervisors October 15, 2018.
-For more information contact, Jessica Saavedra, KCD-Seattle Community Partnership Grant Program Manager, at email@example.com or 425-282-1906.
+The following proposals were recommended to KCD’s Board of Supervisors for funding.
+The grants were awarded by KCD’s Board of Supervisors October 15, 2018.
+For more information contact, Jessica Saavedra, KCD-Seattle Community Partnership Grant Program Manager, at firstname.lastname@example.org.

 iUrban Teen: Yesler Terrace Goes Green

 iUrban Teen (iUT) is an African-American led organization focused on career pathways for low-income youth of color. iUT’s project will create a durable, cooperative urban farm in the Yesler Terrace community.
 The overarching goal is to improve human and environmental health and promote environmental stewardship in the Yesler Terrace neighborhood through the establishment of a cooperative farm and planting trees, using community engagement strategies, sponsoring an Environmental Career Summit for youth of color and creating a digital toolkit.

 Na’ah lllahee Fund: Seattle Urban Native Community Indigenous Foods and Ecological Knowledge Project